N0Soull/N0Soull/README.md

 **`backend developer with some frontend skills and OSINT experience`**

 **this github page is nothing more then just a small showcase of what i can do.
-As of right now all my current projects are either private or offline for many reasons but as soon as i will be satisfied with atleast one of them, enetualy i will make it publicly accessible.**
+As of right now all my current projects are either private or offline for many reasons but as soon as i will be satisfied with atleast one of them, eventualy i will make it publicly accessible.**

 ---